Scroll down for more information

 CUTTING THROUGH THE COMPLEXITY

-In the UK, tax residence is determined by the Statutory Residence Test, but outside the UK, every country has its own rules.
+In the UK, tax residency is determined by the Statutory Residence Test, but outside the UK, every country has its own rules.
 You can now see why we say the residence and domicile tax situation is complex!
 However, our experience of advising individuals from the UK and worldwide, who work in the UK and/or worldwide, means we regularly deal with this situation and can clarify your position and its tax implications.

-ADVICE FOR RESIDENCY
+ADVICE FOR TAX RESIDENCY

-Whether you’re UK resident usually depends on how many days you spend in the UK in the tax year (6 April to 5 April the following year).
+Whether you’re a UK resident usually depends on how many days you spend in the UK in the tax year (6 April to 5 April the following year).
 We will:

-• give you practical advice on how to minimise your UK tax payments
+• Give you practical advice on how to minimise your UK tax payments

-• assess your assets and explain how we can minimise the tax on certain transactions, such as receiving a dividend, depositing offshore funds in the UK or selling a property
+• Assess your assets and explain how we can minimise the tax on certain transactions, such as receiving a dividend, depositing offshore funds in the UK or selling a property

-• remind you of your UK tax reporting and payment deadlines, and help you with completing and filing your tax statements.
+• Remind you of your UK tax reporting and payment deadlines, and help you with completing and filing your tax statements.

 THE REMITTANCE BASIS OF TAXATION

 The remittance basis is an alternative tax treatment available to individuals who are resident but not domiciled in the UK and have foreign income and gains.
-Remittance basis is not available if you are deemed domicile in the UK.
+Remittance basis is not available if you are deemed domiciled in the UK.

 Using the remittance basis means you pay UK tax on UK income and gains for the relevant tax year, but you’re only liable to pay UK tax on foreign income and foreign gains that you bring or remit to the UK.
 Again, the rules are complicated, but the remittance basis is useful as it can help you avoid paying tax twice on the same income and gains.